Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Laplace transformation for hyperfunctions

-where $D$ is a contractible open subset in $\rcE$ with (partially) smooth boundary such that $K \subset D \subset \overline{D} \subset V$ and it is properly contained in a half space of $\rcE$ with direction $\xi_0$. \end{df} Note that the orientation of $D$ and $\partial D$ is taken in the usual way, that is, the orientation of $D$ is that of $E$, and the one of $\partial D$ is determined so that the outward pointing normal vector of $D$ and a positive frame of $\partial D$ form that of $E$.
+where $D$ is a contractible open subset in $\rcE$ with a \textit{good} boundary (see the remark below) such that $K \subset D \subset \overline{D} \subset V$ and it is properly contained in a half space of $\rcE$ with direction $\xi_0$. \end{df} Note that the orientation of $D$ and $\partial D$ is taken in the usual way, that is, the orientation of $D$ is that of $E$, and the one of $\partial D$ is determined so that the outward pointing normal vector of $D$ and a positive frame of $\partial D$ form that of $E$.

+\begin{oss}{ } Recall the definition of a piecewise $C^\infty$ submanifold with boundary in $E$ introduced in Definition 5.10 \cite{Suwa00}.
+We use, through the paper, a slightly weaker definition of a piecewise $C^\infty$ submanifold with boundary so that a cone whose boundary is smooth except for the vertex in $E$ also belongs to such a class of submanifolds.